YinTat/optimizationbook/README.md

-This is a optimization textbook by Yin Tat Lee and Santosh Vempala.
+This is a optimization and sampling textbook by Yin Tat Lee and Santosh Vempala.

 This is far from done.